 The local Northamptonshire Thresholds and Pathways provides guidance about the criteria for making and receiving referrals.

-The multi agency referral form can be accessed at the Northamptonshire Safeguarding Children Board website.
+The multi agency referral form can be accessed at the Northamptonshire Safeguarding Children Partnership website.

 2. The Duty to Refer